AlexanderMartine-z/Alexander.github.io/index.md

 ### CPSC 120

-* Lab 3
+* Lab 12

-    In lab 3, part 3 was one of my favorites because I was able to use all the skills I had worked on previously to make a game.
-I was able to validate the arguments, the users input, and if they guessed correctly the secret number they won.
-And what made it more interesting is I was able to use if statements to see if the second user guessed higher or lower than the secret number, and then give them a hint and a second try.
+    Lab 12 was one of my favorites because I was able to use all the skills I had practiced using 2 files to complete my project.
+By using two files I was able to use the function file to define the functions in the main file to be easier to maintain.
+I was able to ractice creating and using 2D vectors, and using nested if loops in nested for loops, classes and other tools.
+Using these tools I was able to code an animated GIF image using three different colors in part 1.
+These tools also helped me accomplish to create an image with colored pixels, using many individual images in part 2.

 * Lab 5